CPD reviewing officer's race-fueled Facebook post

-CINCINNATI (FOX19) - A Cincinnati police officer who wrote a Facebook post referencing white officers "looking for a reason to kill a black man" is off the streets - for now.
+CINCINNATI (FOX19) - A Cincinnati Police officer is under review after a Facebook comment appearing to reference white police officers "looking for a reason to kill a black man."

 "I'm so tired of cops using these famous words "I was in fear of my life".
-I'm praying for Louisiana," the post read.
+I'm praying for Louisiana," the post says.

 The entire post reads: